openshift/machine-config-operator/docs/MachineConfigDaemon.md

 ### Node drain etcd static pods on masters

 Etcd is co-located on master nodes as static pods.
 The draining behavior defined above prevents draining of static pods to prevent interference to etcd cluster by the daemon.

+## Tainting
+The MachineConfigDaemon is also responsible for tainting the node every time an SSH access is detected.
+It does this via. watching a file at `/etc/machine-config-daemon/ssh-tainted`, which other scripts can write to to notify the MCD to apply the taint.

+The taint can be removed via. `kubectl taint nodes <node> rhcosSsh-`.